 -Pangani River cruising

--Village tours which gives you an opportunity to participate in various activities with the family members, visit local’s farms with coconut, various types of fruits and enjoy fresh fruits and coconut juice while rolling on crisscrossing the dominating coconut trees.
-Finally a welcome to Coast people’s home and stay with a family getting an insight of the Swahili culture.
+-Village tours give you an opportunity to participate in various activities with the family members, visit local’s farms with coconut, various types of fruits and enjoy fresh fruits and coconut juice while rolling on crisscrossing the dominating coconut trees.
+Finally, a welcome to Coast people’s home and stay with a family getting an insight into the Swahili culture.

 -Cycling tours around the town to the German fort, then proceed to Mwera, sisal plantations Kikokwe the first place where sisal was introduced to Eastern Africa by Dr. Richard Hindrof and adjacent villages.
-Other cycling tours can take you to Mkoma to see the Pemba channel, Mwanaunguja corals and bombarded German war ship to Ushongo beaches.
+Other cycling tours can take you to Mkoma to see the Pemba channel, Mwanaunguja corals, and bombarded German warships to Ushongo beaches.

 -Evening tour within and around Pangani town.
-Get an insight of local entertainments available in the area
+Get an insight into local entertainments available in the area

 -An opportunity to explore the life of Endangered Green Turtles.
 Visits to nesting sites and get to know their breeding behavior.